frequency-chain/docs/pages/Networks/Troubleshooting.md

 ## Common Logs

+- `-ltxpool=trace` Trouble with the transaction pool or transactions going into the pool.
-- `-lcumulus-collator=trace` Trouble with collating and forming blocks
+- `-lcumulus-collator=trace` Trouble with collating and forming blocks.
-- `-lsync=trace` Trouble with syncing and peers
+- `-lsync=trace` Trouble with syncing and peers.

 ## Key Generation